Frequently Asked Questions

 Do videos exist to assist students to prepare?

-The Constitutional Rights Foundation has created a series of videos to assist students in preparing for the Mock Trial Competition.
-Video topics include preparing a team for mock trial, team orientation, and the role of the clerk and bailiff.
-Specific subject areas are also discussed, including hearsay, objections, relevance, and many other topics.
-You may look for these helpful videos and other materials on the resource page.
+Teach Democracy has created a series of videos to assist students in preparing for the Mock Trial Competition.
+Video topics include rules of evidence discussing hearsay, objections, relevance, and many other topics.
+You may look for these helpful videos and other materials on the Resources page.

 Students are asked to wear courtroom appropriate attire.
 However, no student is required to purchase any specific attire in order to participate.